planetis-m/compute-sim/readme.md

 # computesim

-A compute shader emulator for learning and debugging GPU compute shaders.
+A compute shader simulator for learning and debugging GPU compute shaders.

 ## Features
 - Emulates GPU compute shader execution on CPU